CLI

 rootcx new

-Scaffold a new project.
+Scaffold a new app or agent in a new directory.
 Creates a Vite + React + Tailwind project with the RootCX SDK pre-configured.

 rootcx deploy